RhalenaThomas/OrgM/README.md

 This repository contains a user guide with screen shots and step by step instructions as well as example images and and example output file.

+# How to run OrgM

+1. Open Fiji
+2.